Welcome to Year 5

 Ms Starrett and Mrs Walker are the Year 5 Class Teachers and Mrs Moss is our Teaching Assistant.

-Please read our last class newsletter and look at our long term plan to find more details about what we have planned and what we hope we will soon be covering again, as part of our cross-curricular approach to learning.
+Please read our latest summer class newsletter and look at our long term plan to find more details about what we have planned and what we hope we will soon be covering again, as part of our cross-curricular approach to learning.

-As always, if you have any questions or queries, then please feel free to contact us via the office and we will get back in touch with you as soon as we can.
+As always, if you have any questions or queries, then please feel free to contact us via the office, or Dojo and we will get back in touch with you as soon as we can.

-Year Five Home Learning timetable for week beginning March 1st 2021 is accessed by clicking the Home Learning link below
+All the Year Five Home Learning timetables for Spring 2021 until March 8th can be accessed by clicking the Home Learning link below

 Recommended Reading Books for Year Five Pupils